-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Arizona Metals Corp. (formerly Ring the Bell Capital Corp.) ("AMC" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the years ended December 31, 2021 and 2020.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Arizona Metals Corp. ("AMC" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the years ended December 31, 2022 and 2021.
 This MD&A has been prepared in compliance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the consolidated financial statements of the Company for the years ended December 31, 2021 and 2020, together with the notes thereto.
+This discussion should be read in conjunction with the consolidated financial statements of the Company for the years ended December 31, 2022 and 2021, together with the notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
-Additional information, including the Company's news releases and annual information form for the year ended December 31, 2021, has been filed electronically through the System for Electronic Document Analysis and Retrieval ("SEDAR") and is available online at www.sedar.com.
-Information contained herein is presented as of May 2, 2022, unless otherwise indicated.
+Additional information, including the Company's news releases and annual information form for the year ended December 31, 2022, has been filed electronically through the System for Electronic Document Analysis and Retrieval ("SEDAR") and is available online at www.sedar.com.
+Information contained herein is presented as of March 31, 2023, unless otherwise indicated.

 For the purposes of preparing this MD&A, management, in conjunction with the Board of Directors (the "Board"), considers the materiality of information.
-Information is considered material if: (i) such information results in, or would reasonably be expected to result in, a significant change in the market price or value of AMC common shares; (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) it would significantly alter the total mix of information available to investors.
+Information is considered material if: (i) such information results in, or would reasonably be expected to result in, a significant change in the market price or value of the Company's common shares; (ii) there is a substantial likelihood that a reasonable investor would consider it important in making an investment decision; or (iii) it would significantly alter the total mix of information available to investors.
 Management, in conjunction with the Board, evaluates materiality with reference to all relevant circumstances, including potential market sensitivity.